 All research strands encourage interdisciplinary research projects in collaboration with other Schools and external partners.
 Both MPhil and PhD programmes support traditional academic research, but also strongly emphasises practice-led and experimental research, preparing graduates for diverse career opportunities in academia, leading architectural and urban design practices, human rights organisations, NGOs, as well as social and environmental coalitions.

-We welcome unique and innovative research proposals and offer the option of aligning with the thematic specialisms within the school of architecture, including Architecture & Media, City Design, Social Movements, Display Cultures, Urbanism, Emergent Pedagogies.
+We welcome unique and innovative research proposals and offer the option of aligning with the three thematic specialisms within the School of Architecture; Social Movements, Intergenerational Cities, and Learning Environments.

-We offer various assessment options, including design-led PhDs, PhD by practice, professional PhD and PhD by publication.
+We offer various assessment options, including design-led MPhil/PhDs, MPhil/PhD by practice, and MPhil/PhD by thesis.

 Programme lead: Dr Harriet Harriss